 While it helps that there are plenty of schools out there to help you grow, you cannot develop quality leadership styles without real-world experience.

 Whatever your leadership style is, the results are usually similar.
-You either or you become an influencer, someone who is always inspiring.
+You either or become an influencer, someone who is always inspiring.

 Is Your Leadership Style Effective?